wdk-docs/vscode-docs/docs/editor/artificial-intelligence.md

 ---
 Order: 7
 Area: editor
-TOCTitle: AI Tools
+title: AI Tools
-ContentId: 0aefcb70-7884-487f-953e-46c3e07f7cbe
+id: 0aefcb70-7884-487f-953e-46c3e07f7cbe
 PageTitle: Use GitHub Copilot to enhance your coding with AI
 DateApproved: 7/6/2023
-MetaDescription: Enhance your coding with AI-powered suggestions from GitHub Copilot in Visual Studio Code.
+description: Enhance your coding with AI-powered suggestions from GitHub Copilot in Visual Studio Code.
 ---

 # AI Tools in VS Code

 The [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension is an AI pair programmer tool that helps you write code faster and smarter.
 You can use the Copilot extension in VS Code to generate code, learn from the code it generates, and even configure your editor.